Application International Students Program Format Tuition & Fees Once Admitted

 If I am not accepted into the program, could I receive feedback about why?

-Unfortunately, with such a highly competitive program, the department is unable to provide any personalized feedback to applicants due to the volume of requests.
+Unfortunately, we are unable to provide personalized feedback due to the high volume of applications.

 Is a GRE score required?